asliwxmb/cs118/WK07/readme.md

 - Old Unit 3: Lesson 9 is to be read only: cs118/WK07/U3L09ActivityGuide-EventsUnplugged.pdf

+### Overview & Rules:
+- In this activity,
+- your team’s goal is to:
+- acquire all the cards of a given suit and assemble them, face up, in sorted order on the table in front of you.
+- However, each member of your team will play a specific role (see below) and can only perform certain actions.
+- Each role has an “event” to watch for, and a set of actions you must perform when that event happens.
+- During the course of play,
+- cards are turned face up
+- turned face down,
+- reordered,
+- and exchanged with other groups in various ways.
+- Stop once all the cards of your team’s suit are face-up, in sorted order.
+(You may have duplicate numbers.)

+### The Setup:
+- Your teacher will assign your team a suit (clubs, hearts, spades or diamonds) and give you a set of 8 random cards.
+- Place these cards face-down in a row on the table.
+- Decide which end will be the “low” end so the Turn-Upper knows where to start and the Swapper knows which way to switch cards to put them in order.
+- Make sure the Exchanger knows where the exchange area is.

+### To Start:
+When your teacher says “Go!” the Turn-Upper starts her action and everyone else should begin watching for their events to occur.

 ## Adding Buttons to our Screen  Page 48 of 52